Anne Dowriche: The French Historie

-The French Historie in relation to other literary works
+In relation to other literary works

-For historical information, Dowriche consulted Thomas Tymme’s The Three Partes of Commentaries, Containing the Whole and Perfect Discourse of the Civill Warres of Fraunce.
-Tymme’s work is a translation of an earlier historical account written by Pierre de La Place, who was killed during the St. Bartholomew’s Day Massacre.
-Numerous scholars argue that Dowriche’s The French Historie may have inspired Christopher Marlowe’s The Jew of Malta.
-The Jew of Malta, in turn, influenced William Shakespeare’s The Merchant of Venice.
+For historical information, Dowriche consulted Thomas Tymme's The Three Partes of Commentaries, Containing the Whole and Perfect Discourse of the Civill Warres of Fraunce.
+Tymme's work is a translation of an earlier historical account written by Pierre de La Place, who was killed during the St. Bartholomew's Day Massacre.
+Numerous scholars argue that Dowriche's The French Historie may have inspired Christopher Marlowe's The Jew of Malta.
+The Jew of Malta, in turn, influenced William Shakespeare's The Merchant of Venice.

 "Verses Written by a Gentlewoman, Upon the Jaylor's Conversion"

-Anne Dowriche published her poem "Verses Written by a Gentlewoman, Upon a Jaylor’s Conversion" in her husband Hugh’s 1596 work, The Jaylor’s Conversion.
-The Jaylor’s Conversion is a sermon describing Acts 16:30, in which the jailer of Paul and Silas experiences a conversion.
+Anne Dowriche published her poem "Verses Written by a Gentlewoman, Upon a Jaylor's Conversion" in her husband Hugh's 1596 work, The Jaylor's Conversion.
+The Jaylor's Conversion is a sermon describing Acts 16:30, in which the jailer of Paul and Silas experiences a conversion.
 Hugh argued that this sermon, which he delivered 16 years before it was published, was relevant once more due to what he saw as a time of spiritual regression.
-Anne’s poem "Verses Written by a Gentlewoman, Upon the Jaylor’s Conversion" occurs in the prefatory material of Hugh’s sermon and follows a ballad meter.
-In her poem she criticizes magistrates who mask the truth as "sedition and conspiracy."
+Anne's poem "Verses Written by a Gentlewoman, Upon the Jaylor's Conversion" occurs in the prefatory material of Hugh's sermon and follows a ballad meter.
+In her poem she criticizes magistrates who mask the truth as "sedition and conspiracy".
 Both Anne and Hugh praise believers who are willing to repent and sacrifice for God.
-They also emphasize willingness to suffer for one’s faith through imprisonment and are strongly anti-Catholic.
+They also emphasize willingness to suffer for one's faith through imprisonment and are strongly anti-Catholic.
 In this respect, their writings are in keeping with the Puritan faction of the church, which also focused on resisting Catholicism.
-The Jaylor’s Conversion urges readers to completely submit to the Bible’s authority and admonishes what the Dowriche’s view as rampant spiritual lethargy.
-The Jaylor’s Conversion would have found a receptive audience among the network of Protestant activists and believers connected to Anne Dowriche.
+The Jaylor's Conversion urges readers to completely submit to the Bible's authority and admonishes what the Dowriche's view as rampant spiritual lethargy.
+The Jaylor's Conversion would have found a receptive audience among the network of Protestant activists and believers connected to Anne Dowriche.